Frequently Asked Questions

 What is needed to apply?

-Our program is a first professional degree—no previous design experience or design degree is required—though we do require a four-year Bachelor’s Degree in any discipline.
+The Master of Science in Interior Architecture & Design program is a first professional degree—no previous design experience or design degree is required—though we do require a four-year Bachelor’s Degree in any discipline.
 If you have an undergraduate degree, you can apply here.